pyrdm/pyrdm/docs/source/functionality.rst

 -  The Figshare authentication details (see the section on `Figshare authentication <getting_started.html#figshare-authentication>`_).

--  The software’s name.
+-  The software's name.

 -  The version of the software that you would like to publish (for Git repositories, this is the SHA-1 commit hash).

--  The location of the software’s Git repository (or the location of any file within that repository) on your local hard drive.
+-  The location of the software's Git repository (or the location of any file within that repository) on your local hard drive.

--  The ID of a category in Figshare’s categories list.
+-  The ID of a category in Figshare's categories list.
 The full list of categories can be found here:
    ``http://api.figshare.com/v1/categories``.

 Author attribution
 ~~~~~~~~~~~~~~~~~~

-If an AUTHORS file is provided in the Git repository’s base directory,
+If an AUTHORS file is provided in the Git repository's base directory,
 PyRDM parses it and looks for strings of the form ``figshare:xxxx``,
 where ``xxxx`` is an author ID.
 Author IDs should be specified after
-each author’s full name.
+each author's full name.
 An example is:

 ``Christian Jacobs (figshare:554577)``